A smiling woman paddles a blue kayak on calm water with sailboats anchored in the distance.

 Getting there

-Killinchy lies on the A22 road between Belfast and Newtownards, making it easily reachable by car.
-Public transport options include regular Ulsterbus services from Belfast and Bangor.
-The nearest railway station is Bangor, about 12 km away, with frequent NI Railways services to Belfast.
-For those driving, free on‑site parking is available near the community hall and at the yacht clubs.
+Killinchy lies on the A22 between Belfast and Newtownards, an easy drive.
+Ulsterbus runs regular services from Belfast and Bangor.
+The nearest railway station is Bangor, about 12 km away, with frequent NI Railways trains to Belfast.
+There is free parking near the community hall and at the yacht clubs.

-Most of Killinch’s attractions are outdoors and free to explore.
-The yacht clubs and marine centres operate seasonally; check their individual timetables before planning a water‑sport session.
+Most of what there is to do is outdoors and free.
+The yacht clubs and marine centres run seasonally, so check before planning a water session.

 Contact details